Doctoral Training and HDR

 • A resume that includes a mailing address, phone number, and email address.

-• The thesis proposal (maximum 4 pages, excluding the bibliography), including a three-year timeline—relevance and feasibility—and a statement of purpose.
+• The thesis proposal (maximum 4 pages, excluding the bibliography), including a tentative three-year timeline—relevance and feasibility—and a statement of motivation.

 The application must be written in French, but the thesis proposal may be written in English.

-• A copy of your degree (master's or equivalent).
+• A copy of your degree certificate (master's degree or equivalent).

-• A copy of your transcripts from your bachelor's to your master's degree.
+• A copy of the transcripts from the bachelor's to the master's degree.

-• Proof of eligibility under the Employment Obligation: a copy of the notification of approval for RQTH status or proof that an application has been accepted and is currently under review by the Departmental Office for People with Disabilities (MDPH).
+• Proof of status as a beneficiary of the Employment Obligation: a copy of the notification of the decision granting RQTH status, or proof that an application has been accepted and is currently under review by the Departmental Office for People with Disabilities (MDPH).